Orange-Cyberdefense/bof/README.md

     knowledge about the protocol required.

 * **Standard**: Craft packets from layers to interact with remote devices.
-Basic knowledge about the protocol requred.
+Basic knowledge about the protocol required.

 * **Playful**: Play with packets, misuse the protocol (we fuzz devices with it).
   The end user should have started digging into the protocol's specifications.